 - If they are stopping Valium cold turkey or tapering usage

-One of the reasons Valium is often used in tapering someone off of a different benzodiazepine is that it has a much longer half-life than most other benzos.
+- One to Three Days: One of the reasons Valium is often used in tapering someone off of a different benzodiazepine is that it has a much longer half-life than most other benzos.
 This means that it can take as long as 48 hours after the last use to leave the body and that some people may not start feeling Valium withdrawals until three days after their last use.
 These early symptoms will generally be confined to difficulty concentrating, mild anxiety, and an irregular heart rate.

-The next seven to 10 days after those first three are when all of the symptoms, psychological and physical, will be at their peak strength, including rebound anxiety, panic attacks, insomnia, hallucinations, drug cravings, and more.
+- One to Two Weeks: The next seven to 10 days after those first three are when all of the symptoms, psychological and physical, will be at their peak strength, including rebound anxiety, panic attacks, insomnia, hallucinations, drug cravings, and more.
 This is also the stage when people are most vulnerable to having a relapse.

-Again, because of how long Valium stays in your system, the withdrawal can take quite a long time.
+- Three to Four Weeks: Again, because of how long Valium stays in your system, the withdrawal can take quite a long time.
 At roughly the one-month-mark, many symptoms will still be present but will have at least greatly diminished in strength and become easier to manage.

 However, people withdrawing from Valium and other benzos are extremely susceptible to post-acute withdrawal system, or PAWS, which is when the following symptoms can come and go intermittently even months after detoxing from Valium:

 - Mood swings

 - Inability to concentrate

 - Decrease in coordination